NMFC Shipping Classes Explained

 In the middle freight class range of 85-150, moderately heavy and valuable items like computers, appliances, boat covers, and sheet metal can be found.
 Though less easy to stack than bricks, middle-range items are still fairly stowable.

-Finally, light, expensive, and difficult-to-ship items make up the 250-500 freight class range.
+Finally, light, expensive, and difficult-to-ship items make up the 250-500 LTL freight class range.
 High-class items might include mattresses, plasma TVs, deer antlers, ping pong balls, or gold dust.
-Items like these are awkward to handle, difficult to stow, or have a low density, which makes them more expensive to ship.
+Items like these are awkward to handle, difficult to stow or have a low density, which makes them more expensive to ship.

 What Can DTS Do For You?